-Today's paint out was at Trough Hill Farm in Middleburg, VA.
-A property with 200 year old trees and a great view over the fields to the Blue Ridge.
+I started this painting on location at Trough Hill Farm in Middleburg, VA.
+A property with 200 year old trees and a clear view of the Blue Ridge.

-This was my first time using Galkyd Lite as a medium.
-The drying time was so fast that paint started to dry on the palette before I could get it on the canvas (I might have been trying to use too much).
-To speed things up I worked this like a very small painting and troweled on most of the paint with a palette knife then worked the paint with a brush when it was on the panel.
-The result, of course, is that there is a great deal of paint and a lot of texture on the panel, especially in the foreground.
+This was my first time using Galkyd Lite medium.
+It was a hot day and the paint started to dry on the palette before I could get it on the canvas.
+To speed things up I troweled on most of the paint with a painting knife then worked it with a brush.
+The result is a great deal of thick paint and a lot of texture on the panel, especially in the foreground.

-After letting the painting dry for a week, I added a band of lighter color across the distant part of the field and pushed a few of the distant trees further into the distance.
+Back in the studio I added a band of lighter color to the field and pushed some of the trees further into the distance.
 Later on I added the suggestion of a farm building on the horizon.